JFrye2Fly/SOC-Simulator----Phishing-Incident/README.md

 ![Email Sender Domain is Malicious -- VirusTotal](https://github.com/user-attachments/assets/b032f3cb-1b51-4352-a6e5-a378fe3c60e8)

 ## Wow...
-A network drive was mapped to a shared folder on a remote server...Then the Network Drive was deleeted...
+A network drive was mapped to a shared folder on a remote server...Then the Network Drive was deleted...
 SUPER SUSPICIOUS

 **Remote server: **FILESRV-01 <br>
 **Folder on Remote server the Network drive was coped to: **\SSF-FinancialRecords